XXLuigiMario/TankiOnlinePatches/README.md

 * **entrance_dumpMaps.patch**: Marks all available maps as enabled and dumps them to the trace file as JSON.
 Match creation details will also be dumped as JSON (BattleCreateModel).
 *Note: The server will ignore any requests to create matches with maps that are disabled.*
+* **entrance_bypassMigrationDialog.patch**: Stops the HTML5 migration dialog from appearing.
+No longer works as of 2020/12/11.
 * **game_dumpMaps.patch**: Must be used in conjunction with `entrance_dumpMaps.patch`.
 Dumps details about maps as they are loaded in-game to the trace file as JSON (BattleMapModel).
 * **game_allBuyable.patch**: Shows unobtainable items in the garage.
 This is a client-side only effect, they cannot actually be purchased.